unixpickle/anyrl-py/README.md

 * `models`
   * Unify CNN and MLP models with a single base class.
   * Unshared actor-critics for TRPO and the like.
-  * Test with tuple spaces to catch obscure bugs.
 * `rollouts`
   * Maybe: way to not record states in `model_outs` (memory saving)
 * `algos`